 Study Wage for All

-By introducing a universal study wage for all tertiary students, at a decent rate, we can ensure all students can live with dignity and focus on their studies.(1) We envision the Study Wage for All would initially be set at $385* a week (after tax), and annually re-calculated to ensure students can make ends meet.
-We are proposing that regardless of the following factors, all students will be eligible for a Study Wage:
+By introducing a universal study wage for all tertiary students, at a decent rate, we can ensure all students can live with dignity and focus on their studies.
+(1) We envision the Study Wage for All would initially be set at $385* a week (after tax), and annually re-calculated to ensure students can make ends meet.
+We are proposing that all tertiary students will be eligible for a Universal Study Wage.
+This would abolish the current Student Allowance Scheme means-testing and other eligibility requirements.

 A Summary: Why do we need a Study Wage for All?